-In 1958, from a converted supermarket in Revere, Massachusetts, Fleetwood Recording Co. was born.
-Richard I. Blake, the future editor of Drum Corp News walked in to his cousin, Raymond G. Samora’s supermarket with an idea for recording Drum and Bugle Corp competitions.
+In 1958, from a converted supermarket in Revere, MA, Fleetwood Recording Co. was born.
+Richard I. Blake, the future editor of Drum Corp News walked in to his cousin, Raymond G. Samora’s supermarket with an idea for recording Drum and Bugle Corps competitions.
 Here are the actual liner notes from the first album ever produced by Fleetwood.
-“On July 31,1958 in the auditorium of the Eastern Standard Oil Co. in Everett MA, side A of the Princemen was recorded, side B was recorded on August 23, 1958 in actual competition at the 7th annual senior Drum and Bugle Corps competition at Hawkins Stadium, Albany NY”.
 From that day on Fleetwood traveled throughout the U.S. and Canada every summer for 20 years producing over 300 albums.
-Along the way we began publishing Drum Corp News and ran our own major competition, the “World Open Championships” and a favorite winter escape the exhibitions called “An Evening with the Corps” at Carnegie and Symphony Halls.
+Along the way we began publishing Drum Corps News and ran our own major competition, the “World Open Championships” and a favorite winter escape, the exhibitions called “An Evening with the Corps” at Carnegie and Symphony Halls.
 No one would dispute that Fleetwood Records was a major force in developing the popularity of Drum and Bugle Corps in those early days.

 We hope you enjoy these memorable albums as much as we enjoyed making them.
 We want this site to be more than a place to purchase albums.
 We hope you will find this website to be a place to exchange information and reminisce and remember long ago summers.
 We hope this site will bring old Drum Corp fans together to correspond and interact.
-Over time we plan to have most if not all of the entire Fleetwood catalog available.
-We welcome your suggestions as to how we can make this site more useful and enjoyable.
 Fleetwood is proud to present our CD collection.

 Over the years many of the great baseball voices graced the Fleetwood Studio to lend their assistance which made the endeavor all the more successful.
 Those voices ranged from Ken Coleman, Lindsay Nelson, Ned Martin, Monte Moore, Chuck Thompson, Bob Prince, Bob Murphy and Phil Rizzuto to the Hall of Fame pipes of Marty Brenaman, Ernie Harwell, Curt Gowdy and Harry Kalas.